vipulnaik/diet-exercise-health/profile-information/health-profile.md

 magnitude of the break depends on the kind of activity.
 For instance, for dental cleanings, I only break on the day of.
-On the other hand, for blood tests, I break briefly from jogging for the prior day and day of , whereas for vaccines, I break briefly from jogging for the day of and next two days.
+On the other hand, for blood tests, I break briefly from jogging for the prior day and day of, whereas for vaccines, I break briefly from jogging for the day of and next two days.
 Breaks from strength exercises are longer for vaccines and blood tests due to their impact on arm strength.
 See the [best-practices folder](../best-practices/) for more details.